mkstp/tukey/index.md

 - The left hand is for selection and editing.
 CTL allows you to move the cursor by word instead of by letter, shift allows you to highlight things as you move the cursor.
 - The undo, cut, copy, paste command strip is preserved from qwerty.
 They are also now in macro form so you don't have to hold control to type them.
 - And finally the grave and tilde keys which got bumped to the third layer because they didn't fit on the symbols layer

+### Tradeoffs

+A problem with this layout is labels for keys.
+In the economics of keyboard manufacturing, there is no keycap set which includes duplicate letters like 'O', 'L', and 'R'.
+Extra keys need to be purchased separately which is impractical.
+And so, any keyboard which implements a Tukey layout might not have labels which accurately reflect their assigned key.
+This is a problem for learning this layout, which is already dramatically different from QWERTY.
+However, once this layout is memorized, I would argue there's no more need for labels since you're not supposed to be looking at your fingers when you type anyway.

+With this layout, there are now multiple ways to type the same thing.
+That's both a blessing and a curse.
+In a word like 'follow' for example, you might choose to type the first 'o' with your right hand, and the other 'o' with your left hand.
+To type the word 'surprise' you could also use both 'r's.
+Whatever you decide, Tukey requires that you make the extra effort to train your muscle memory word by word which is mentally exhausting while starting out.
+And so the learning curve for Tukey is very steep.
+But the reward, even at speeds of 40wpm, is arguably one of the smoothest typing experiences out there.